Amasirat/Obsidian/Enneagrams.md

 * Disconnection or frustration with their parents.
 * They start out very attached to the idea of perfection and beauty
-* But at some point their view of reality clashes with their parents view of reality
+* But at some point their view of reality clashes with their parents' view of reality
 * This makes them create a vivid world of imagination in their minds which is in someway either subtly or agressively dismissed by their parents
 * Because of this, they can seek a rescuer or savior of some kind.
 ## Variations (Wings)

 #### 4w3: Aristocrat

 Although 4s and 3s are different from each other, both deal with shame around their public identity.
 * More egotistical, romantic, extroverted and creative
-* These 4 subtypes tend to suppress their emotions in service of their image.
+* They tend to suppress their emotions in service of their image.
 * While they desire success, they are afraid of attaining it because the spotlight could expose their failures
 #### 4w5: Bohemians